GMDU/code-of-copper/README.md

 **Code of Copper will only ever function in snapshot 23w03a or later (1.19.4+).**

+**Make sure you also install the required resource pack, as found on the Version pages**

 # Code of Copper
 **A Datapack by Moxvallix, Gears and Wulfian.**